Oasis at the edge of the Sahara

 ______________________________________________________________________________________________________________________________________________

 We would love to meet people from different backgrounds and all kinds of cultures.
 By this way, we hope to exchange the cultures and different knowledges and ideas from all over the world.
-Since we have learned a lot from our parents and grandparents, it will be our pleasure to share with you in return this knowledge of our basic Bedouin life and to show you the Sahara desert.
-We will be very happy to host you here!
+Since we have learned a lot from our parents and grandparents, it will be our pleasure to share with you in return this knowledge of our basic Bedouin life and to show you the desert.
+We will be very happy to organise a tour into the Sahara desert if you are interested, and we are super happy host you in our home!

 ________________________________________________________________________________________________________